abahirov/js-course-project/README.md

 # Your Energy

 A Single Page Application for exploring fitness exercises, managing favorites, and staying motivated.
+Made by Artem Bahirov.

 ## Features